snigdhagit/snigdha/content/authors/admin/_index.md

-In my pursuit of **scalable**--**interpretable**--**reproducible** methods, I am always open to interdisciplinary and exciting collaborations.
+In my pursuit of **scalable**--**interpretable**--**reproducible** methods, I greatly enjoy interdisciplinary and exciting collaborations.
 Some of my recent multidisciplinary projects are listed under ongoing research themes.